junxit/us-congress-bills-114/bill.md

 Section 7(d) of the Small Business Act (15 U.S.C.
 636(d)) is amended by adding at the end the following:

 > - **(8)** *Disaster loans for Superstorm Sandy*
->   - **(A)** *In general* Notwithstanding any other provision of law, and subject to the same requirements and procedures that are used to make loans pursuant to subsection (b), a small business concern, homeowner, or renter that was located within an area and during the time period with respect to which a major disaster was declared by the President under section 401 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+>   - **(A)** *In general* Notwithstanding any other provision of law, and subject to the same requirements and procedures that are used to make loans pursuant to subsection (b), a small business concern, homeowner, nonprofit entity, or renter that was located within an area and during the time period with respect to which a major disaster was declared by the President under section 401 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170) by reason of Superstorm Sandy may apply to the Administrator—
 >     - **(i)** for a loan to repair, rehabilitate, or replace property damaged or destroyed by reason of Superstorm Sandy; or
 >     - **(ii)** if such a small business concern has suffered substantial economic injury by reason of Superstorm Sandy, for a loan to assist such a small business concern.
->   - **(B)** *Timing* The Administrator shall select loan recipients and make available loans for a period of not less than 1 year after the date on which the Administrator carries out this authority.
+>   - **(B)** *Timing* The Administrator shall select loan recipients and make available loans for a period of not less than 1 year after the date on which the Administrator carries begins carrying out this authority.
+>   - **(C)** *Inspector General review* Not later than 6 months after the date on which the Administrator begins carrying out this authority, the Inspector General of the Administration shall initiate a review of the controls for ensuring applicant eligibility for loans made under this paragraph.

 ## § 4.
 Use of physical damage disaster loans to construct safe rooms